nataliabu/ni_api/README.md

 ```
 {"some_numbers": [1, 3, 7])}
 ```
-the user would have to *stringy* the value as in
+the user would have to *stringify* the value as in:
 ```
 {"some_numbers": "[1, 3, 7]")}
 ```